Sea Fishing Boats

 If the Minister is satisfied that a person has contravened a condition of a licence, it may be revoked.

 A sea fishing boat license is required to engage in commercial sea fishing.
 Sea fish are defined.
 A fishing boat is one engaged in fishing for sea fish and wholly owned by an Irish citizen, company or individual established under EU law having its place in the European Union.
-Certain fishing boats are outside this definition including those registered outside of Ireland.
-It is an offence to engage in a fishing activity or attempt to do so without license.
-Maximum fine is €75,000.
+Certain fishing boats are outside this definition, including those registered outside of Ireland.
+It is an offence to engage in a fishing activity or attempt to do so without a licence.
+The maximum fine is €75,000.

 In effect, the Common Fishery Policy limits the overall size and capacity of the licensed fishing fleet.
 This means that new vessel would be granted a license only where equivalent capacity is withdrawn from the same segment of the register.
 The following are the principal segments: